rtcollege/IT215BrainRotGame/AIChats.md

     Who: Ryan

     Prompt:
-        Can you increase the size of the Title text on both the main menu and settings scene?
+        Make it so that the buttons are not aligned by the middle of the button, but the left of their button box.

     Response: